 An urgent medical priority will be awarded where the assessment concludes that the applicant or household member has a severe medical condition or disability that is made substantially worse by their current housing.
-This would include people whose life is at risk due to their current housing conditions or who are completely housebound because of the type of accommodation they live in.
+This would include people whose life is at risk due to their current housing conditions or who are completely housebound because of the type of accommodation in which they live.